 The Child Development and Education Department is a highly successful program at Palomar College.
 The department works closely with the Early Childhood Education Lab School on campus, as well as many other childcare sites in the community, by placing students to observe and/or participate with young children.
 The department oversees the operations of the Early Childhood Education Lab Schools at the Palomar College San Marcos and Escondido sites.
 The department also directs the Child Development Training Consortium and the California Early Childhood Mentor Program.
-Additionally, the department works with the Cares Program, which operates through the YMCA.

 All of the programs and opportunities offered by the Child Development Department benefit students at Palomar College, as well as community members, through education, experience, financial assistance, and high-quality child care.